 zipto create zip archives

 unzipto unzip archives

 Config File Provider

-The Config File Provider allows defining files and storing their content within Jenkins thus allowing to define configuration files that do not have to be stored on disk within e.g. the Git repository storing the jenkinsfile.
+The Config File Provider allows defining files and storing their content within Jenkins, thus allowing you to define configuration files that do not have to be stored on disk within repository (e.g. the Git) storing the jenkinsfile.